razoumov/publish/python.md

 ## Libraries

 Most of the power of a programming language is in its libraries.
 This is especially true for Python which is a interpreted language and is therefore very slow (compared to compiled languages).
-However, the libraries are often compiled and therefore offer much faster performance than native Python code.
+However, the libraries are often compiled (can be written in compiled languages such as C/C++) and therefore offer much faster performance than native Python code.

 A library is a collection of functions that can be used by other programs.
-Python's standard library includes many functions we worked with before (print, int, round, ...) and is included with Python.
+Python's *standard library* includes many functions we worked with before (print, int, round, ...) and is included with Python.
 There are many other additional libraries such as math, numpy, scipy, etc.

 ~~~ {.python}
 print('pi is', pi)